 Vacation and Sick Leave

-Each fellow is allotted vacation time.
+Each fellow is allotted 3 weeks of vacation time and 1 personal day.

 Attendance and participation at appropriate meetings is encouraged.
 Vacation time and travel reimbursement are available.